-- Core Function– Keychain fobs allow users to arm and disarm their system remotely.
-Many keychain touchpads also include a panic button, which offers peace of mind when coming and going in the dark.
+- Keychain fobs primarily allow users to remotely arm and disarm their systems.
+Many keychain touchpads also include an emergency "panic" button for added safety.

 Smart Smoke Detectors

-- Core Function– Fires often happen when the homeowner is away, rendering the traditional smoke detector useless.
-But a smart smoke detector not only sounds the alarm it also sends real-time alerts to your smartphone.
+- Fires typically occur when the homeowner is not home, rendering traditional smoke detectors ineffective.
+A smart smoke alarm, on the other hand, not only sounds an audible alarm, but also sends real-time alerts to your phone.

 Smart Carbon Monoxide Detectors

 - These devices' primary purpose is to instantly notify you on your mobile device of critical situations.
 If you suspect a CO leak in your home, turn off the gas before entering.

 - Similar to the way that smart smoke detectors are delivered to your door pre-configured, this system works by utilising a similar principle.
 As long as you have the companion app installed on your device, plugging it in and following the on-screen directions is all that's required to get it up and running.
 If it detects carbon monoxide, it will alert you with an alarm and a notification (s).

 - When making a purchase, customers should give preference to products that have a lengthy battery life and a stylish companion app that enables simple mobile access and controls.

 - You can keep tabs on everything in your home with the click of a button when you connect a smart CO detector to your home automation system.